A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Exponential decay and a refined system

 for $r > 0$ and $z_0\in \RR^{n-k}$, and use the shorthand $\dX = d\mu_{g(\tau)} \,d\tau$.

 \begin{theorem} There exist positive constants $N_0$, $N_1$ depending only on $n$, $k$, $r_0$ and finitely many of the constants $M_{l, m}$ from \eqref{eq:hstdecay} such that

-for any $z_0 \in \RR^{n-k}\setminus \overline{B_{8r_0}(0)}$. \end{theorem} In Proposition \ref{prop:expdecay2} we will use the self-similarity of $\ve{X}$ and $\ve{Y}$ to rewrite this estimate as a measure of the space-time vanishing rate of the sections.
+for any $z_0 \in \RR^{n-k}\setminus \overline{B_{8r_0}(0)}$. \end{theorem} In Proposition \ref{prop:expdecay2} we will use the self-similarity of $\ve{X}$ and $\ve{Y}$ to deduce an estimate on the \emph{space-time} vanishing rate of the sections from \eqref{eq:expdecay1}.
 However, the self-similarity of $\ve{X}$ and $\ve{Y}$ will not be used in the proof of Theorem \ref{thm:expdecay1} or elsewhere in the the next two sections.

-In contrast with \cite{KotschwarWangConical}, we are not able to use the system of inequalities \eqref{eq:xypdeode} to prove Theorem \ref{thm:expdecay1} directly, since the Carleman estimates (Theorems \ref{thm:pdecarleman2} and \ref{thm:odecarleman2}, below) cannot absorb the coefficients of $\ve{X}$ on the right side of \eqref{eq:xypdeode} which blow up at a rate proportional to $1/\tau$.
-This difficulty is, however, at least in part an artifact of the coarse way in which we have estimated the reaction terms in the evolution equation for $\delt\Rmt$.
-We will now analyze the algebraic structure of these terms more carefully and introduce a replacement for $\ve{X}$ with which we may track the vanishing of the components of $\delt\Rmt$ relative to the splitting of $T\Cc$ individually.
-We will define this replacement in \eqref{eq:wdef} below once we have completed the necessary preliminary computations.
+As discussed in the introduction, it does not seem possible here to deduce the exponential decay of $\ve{X}$ and $\ve{Y}$ from a direct application of our Carleman estimates (Theorems \ref{thm:pdecarleman2} and \ref{thm:odecarleman2} below) to the system \eqref{eq:xypdeode} since these estimates cannot absorb the coefficients of $\ve{X}$ on the right side of \eqref{eq:xypdeode} which blow up at a rate proportional to $1/\tau$.
+However, this obstacle is really only an artifact of the coarse way in which we have so far estimated the reaction terms in the evolution equation for $\delt\Rmt$ in \eqref{eq:xypdeode}.

+We will now analyze the algebraic structure of these terms more carefully and introduce a replacement for $\ve{X}$ in which the components of $\delt\Rmt$ relative to the splitting of $T\Cc$ are grouped and rescaled according to their own individual rates of decay.
+We will define this replacement in Proposition \ref{prop:wtriangular} once the preliminary calculations are out of the way.
+Though involved, the computations in this section are guided by a fairly simple underlying strategy.
+See Section \ref{ssec:strategy} for a short explanation.
+We summarize the properties of the resulting ``refined'' system we will need in Proposition \ref{prop:wsys} at the end of the section.